You are here:

 The Indigenous Strategic Framework guides the management of Indigenous prisoners and offenders in Corrections across Australia and New Zealand.

-It should be used in conjunction with the above Standard Guidelines for Corrections in Australia.
+It should be used in conjunction with the above Guiding Principles for Corrections in Australia.

 The Correctional Management Standards for Men’s Prisons in Victoria and the Standards for the Management of Women Prisoners in Victoria establish the minimum requirements for correctional services in Victorian prisons.
 The Standards provide a basis for ensuring accountability and a consistent level of service delivery across the system.